Fusion or Confusion? Multimodal Complexity Is Not All You Need: Related Work

-\paragraph{Multimodal Learning with Missing Modalities} Prior work on robustly handling missing modalities is broadly classified into two main categories: strategy design (which includes architecture-focused designs and model combinations) and data processing (which involves representation learning and modality imputation) \citep{Wu_Wang_Chen_Carneiro_2024}.
+\paragraph{Multimodal Learning with Missing Modalities} Prior work on robustly handling missing modalities is broadly classified into two categories: strategy design (which includes architecture-focused designs and model combinations) and data processing (which involves representation learning and modality imputation) \citep{Wu_Wang_Chen_Carneiro_2024}.
 If missing modalities are not imputed directly at the data level, prior knowledge about missing modalities is used to engineer modules for handling missing modalities.
-This can\eg be done with latent space modality reconstructions \citep{Wang_Li_Cui_2023} or projections \citep{Nezakati_Reza_Patil_Solh_Asif_2024}, and distribution alignments \citep{Wang_Chen_Ma_Avery_Hull_Carneiro_2023}.
-On the other hand, Transformers \citep{Vaswani_Shazeer_Parmar_Uszkoreit_Jones_Gomez_Kaiser_Polosukhin_2017} are natively able to handle missing modalities since they can handle arbitrary sequence lengths.
-However, prior work has reported performance drops when modalities are missing and that a standard Transformer could not handle this task without performance degradation \citep{Ma_Ren_Zhao_Testuggine_Peng_2022}.
-In contrast, other work shows that balanced training with missing modalities is sufficient for downstream performance \citep{Memmel_Bachmann_Zamir_2023}.
-However, a large-scale, domain-independent and concrete study about the power and absence of such a \ac{simba} in \ac{sota} comparisons is notably absent.
+This can\eg be done with latent space reconstructions \citep{Wang_Li_Cui_2023} or projections \citep{Nezakati_Reza_Patil_Solh_Asif_2024}, and distribution alignments \citep{Wang_Chen_Ma_Avery_Hull_Carneiro_2023}.
+On the other hand, Transformers \citep{Vaswani_Shazeer_Parmar_Uszkoreit_Jones_Gomez_Kaiser_Polosukhin_2017} are able to handle missing modalities since they can handle arbitrary sequence lengths.
+Even if prior work reports performance drops with missing modalities and finds that standard Transformers degrade in this setting \citep{Ma_Ren_Zhao_Testuggine_Peng_2022}, balanced training with missing modalities can be sufficient for downstream performance \citep{Memmel_Bachmann_Zamir_2023}.
+Yet, a large-scale, domain-independent study of such a \ac{simba} is still lacking.